 Personal happiness is a hot topic these days.
 We can find loads of books and podcasts on the subject.
 Checklists abound for what we need to do to be happy – count our blessings, get plenty of sleep, meditate, go to church, keep our homes organized.
-According to Dr. Bill Bellet, many of us work WAY too hard at seeking happiness.
+According to Dr. Bill Bellet, many of us work WAY too hard to find happiness.

-Chatting in his Nashville office, I get the slightly uneasy feeling Bill has me all figured out about five minutes into our conversation.
+As we chat in his Nashville office, I get the uneasy feeling Bill has me all figured out about five minutes into our conversation.
 For over 30 years, this New York City-reared psychologist has guided and counseled corporate board members, executives, couples, families, and individuals.

-“People seem to always want more,” Bill says quietly.
-Even with good incomes and loving families, many live unhappily because irritable bosses or lackluster sex lives or imperfectly decorated homes consume their thoughts.
+“People seem to always want more,” Bill says.
+Even with good incomes and loving families, many are unhappy because irritable bosses or lackluster sex lives or imperfectly decorated homes consume their thoughts.
 “When you get a little bit of what you want, you are happy for awhile.
 And then you want more,” Bill explains.

-Raising eight sons and one daughter with his wife, Marie, analyzing his own behavior, and counseling clients, Bill has learned a few tried-and-true concepts leading to positive mental health and happy relationships.
+Bill has raised eight sons and one daughter with his wife, Marie.
+He’s analyzed his own behavior and counseled clients.
+And – along the way – he’s developed a personal “set of rules” which lead to positive mental health and happy relationships.

-“Getting out of yourself is quite a simple notion,” Bill says matter-of-factly.
-The goal to getting out of yourself is to stop continually focusing on what WE want and what makes US happy.
-Developing the habit of giving empathy and kindness to others “absolutely satisfies us and makes us feel good about ourselves,” Bill continues.
+“Get out of yourself is quite a simple notion,” Bill says.
+We must stop the constant focus on what WE want and what makes US happy.
+As we develop the habit of empathy and kindness to others, “we are content and feel good about ourselves,” Bill continues.

-As I listen intently, Bill asks me what characteristics I believe make for a happy relationship.
+Bill asks me what characteristics I believe make for a happy relationship.
 Good communication, intimacy, trust, I offer.
 “Yep, those are the typical responses I hear,” he says.
-“And these things all require self control – having a conversation when you don’t feel like it, staying honest and loyal and committed.”
+“And these things all require self control.
+A conversation with a spouse when you don’t feel like it.
+Honest and committed and loyal behavior.”

 Why is the ability to embrace ambiguity important?
 We live in an uncertain world.
 As much as we’d like, we cannot control the future or change the past.
-According to Bill, “We don’t wish for betrayals or job losses or breakups, but they happen.
+As Bill says, “We don’t wish for betrayals or job losses or breakups, but they happen.
 And we must embrace them and move on.”

 “Aside from what others may want us to know,” Bill points out, “struggle is a part of life.”
-If we become competent with things not going our well-planned way, we are going to be prepared for the next illness, missed flight, kid issue, or leaky roof.
+If we become competent with things that do not go our well-planned way, we can adapt to the next illness, missed flight, kid issue, or leaky roof.
 “The uncertainty, the unknown, is an adventure and is part of what we should look forward to,” Bill tells me.

 Most people – and I am at the top of the list – like to control and set things up for the outcome they desire.
-“But imagine how boring life would be if we knew every single thing that was going to happen,” Bill smiles.
+“But imagine how boring life would be if we knew every single thing about to happen,” Bill smiles.

 Tags: Dr. William Bellet, happiness, health, let it go, relationships